JAYASREE24032006/Ex-2-CD-Lab/README.md

 ## OUTPUT :
 ![image](https://github.com/user-attachments/assets/ca09899c-105c-41b9-a4f2-fac86c643464)
 ## RESULT :
-The lexical analyzer is implemented using lex and the output is verified.
+The lex program to implement lexical analyzer to recognize a few patterns is implemented using lex and the output is verified Successfully.